dtmeadows/curiosity-bot/README.md

 DROP TABLE cards;
 -- add index to usable_cards
 CREATE INDEX idx_setCode_name ON usable_cards (setCode, name);
+-- if you need to update the set drop down list select name, code from sets where type = 'expansion' and releaseDate >= '2019-01-01' order by releaseDate desc;
 -- vacuum database to reduce size
 VACUUM;
 ```